hashgraph/hedera-protobufs-java/README.md

 # hedera-protobuf

-The Hedera Hashgraph API is implemented using protocol buffers, Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+The Hedera Hashgraph API is implemented with protocol buffers, Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 This repository contains the current version of the files used to define the API.

 # Structure